Harmain1233/Personal-Portfolio/README.md

 **A project built to showcase my skills in web development**

 ## About the Project
-This project is a web application showcasing my resume in a website format, and to allow users to learn more about me and my work.
+This project is a personal portfolio showcasing my current skills in front-end development.

 ### Technologies Used